idleberg/grunt-webvsc/README.md

 grunt.registerTask('default', ['webvsc']);
 ```

 In the example above, the output file-extension will automatically be set to `.webvs`.
-Other configuration might require a [`rename`](https://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) or [`dest`](https://gruntjs.com/configuring-tasks#compact-format) property.
+Other configuration might require an additional [`rename`](https://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) or [`dest`](https://gruntjs.com/configuring-tasks#compact-format) property.

 ## Options